simplyvpthar/README-Generator/Develop/README.md

 ## Description
 Create a command line application to generate a README.md from the user's inputs
 ## Installation
-Clone the repo from GitHub
+Clone the repo from Github
 ## Usage
 run node index.js
 ## License